 In 2006, Mr Chao Hick Tin became the fourth local Attorney-General.
 During his two-year term as Attorney-General, he played an integral role in the Pedra Branca case, and was one of the founding members of the ASEAN Law Association.

-In 2010, Mrs Koh Juat Jong held the fort as acting Attorney-General before Mr Sundaresh Menon was sworn in as the fifth local Attorney-General.
+In 2010, Mrs Koh Juat Jong held the fort as acting Attorney-General before Mr Sundaresh Menon was sworn in as the sixth local Attorney-General.
 During Mr Menon’s term, he laid the groundwork for several initiatives to improve AGC as a whole: the Code of Practice for the conduct of criminal proceedings, increasing access to defence counsel for those wrongfully accused, and mental health screening for offenders.
 He also rolled out the revised Criminal Procedure Code in 2010.

 When Mr Steven Chong took over in 2012, he followed through on Mr Menon’s ideas, one of which being the Code of Practice for the Conduct of Criminal Proceedings by the Prosecution and the Defence.
 The other initiative by Mr Menon that he followed-up with was when he persuaded the Government to introduce in Parliament the Attorney-General (Additional Functions) Bill 2014.
 He also launched what became known as the Appropriate Adults Scheme, and introduced fundamental changes to in AGC’s public communications efforts.

-In 2014, Mr V K Rajah was sworn in as the eight local Attorney-General.
+In 2014, Mr V K Rajah was sworn in as the eighth local Attorney-General.
 During his term, he introduced initiatives to improve institutional efficiency and strengthened specialist prosecutorial capabilities.
 He helmed a committee to develop the legal sector in Singapore, and directed legal work on the Singapore-Kuala Lumpur Rail project with Malaysia.
 Within AGC, he set up the AGC Academy to raise professional standards of AGC divisions, and introduced digital platforms that prosecutors could use to increase productivity.